OutInPerth

-OutInPerth is an online LGBT publication in Perth, Western Australia.
-The website covers local, national, and international LGBT news.
-The editors are Graeme Watson and Leigh Hill.
+OUTinPerth is an online LGBTIQA+ publication in Perth, Western Australia.
+The website covers local, national, and international LGBTIQA+ news.
+It is owned and operated by Graeme Watson and Leigh Andrew Hill.

-It can no longer be found in over 300 bars, shops and any locations across Western Australia, and it can only be read online.
+While it was originally found in over 300 bars, shops and any locations across Western Australia, OUTinPerth became a fully online publication in February 2019.

-It closed briefly in April 2016 when its owners went into liquidation.
-It resumed after its editors bought the rights and conducted a fundraising campaign.
-Print publication ended for the magazine in February 2019.
+The publication halted briefly in April 2016 when its owners went into liquidation.
+It resumed after its staff bought the rights and conducted a fundraising campaign.